SkyRaider95/ENSC251-Final-Project/README.txt

 Part 3:
 Jin:	For this part, I'm thinking we check through for any syntax errors first, then check for any other types of errors (Yes)
-		For the matching braces part, I am thinking of doing such that when analyzing assignment statements, it will check for the braces.
-		This might be better since we don't need to loop unnecessary.
-Also, we don't want the program to stop at every error

 Steven:	Added function that checks for syntax error on braces
 	Added non-verbose and verbose modes to project.cpp (Jin: I will turn them into advancedParserClasses)